-Furthermore, and in line with best practices, the report content incorporates our alignment with the Sustainable Development Goals (SDGs) and Dubai Financial Market's (DFM) ESG Disclosure Guidance.
-References to the GRI Standards and DFM ESG disclosures are integrated into each section.
+Furthermore, and in line with best practices, the report content includes our alignment with the SDGs and Dubai Financial Market's (DFM) ESG Disclosure Guidance.
+References to the GRI Standards and DFM ESG disclosures are included in each section.

 The GRI content index, prepared in accordance with the GRI Standards, and inclusive of DFM's ESG disclosures, can be found at the end of this report.